Phaedropsis domingalis

-Phaedropsis domingalis is a moth in the family Crambidae.
+Phaedropsis domingalis is a species of moth in the family Crambidae.
 It was described by William Schaus in 1920.
 It is found in the Dominican Republic.

+Description

 The wingspan is about 24 mm.
 The wings are orange yellow, the forewings with a black line across the costa and the cell near the base, as well as a subbasal black point on the inner margin.
 There is an antemedial black line on the costa and a medial point below the cell, as well as a thick black line on the discocellular.
 There are also fine and faint postmedial streaks on the costa.
 There is a small fuscous spot medially below vein 2 on the hindwings.